SGhuman123/Data-Science-Portfolio/Udemy TensorFlow Developer Certificate Bootcamp/Section 9 Skimlit NLP Project/README.md

 * Downloading a text dataset ([PubMed RCT200k from GitHub](https://github.com/Franck-Dernoncourt/pubmed-rct))
 * Writing a preprocessing function to prepare our data for modelling
 * Setting up a series of modelling experiments
    * Making a baseline (TF-IDF classifier)
-  * Deep models with different combinations of: token embeddings, character embeddings, pretrained embeddings, positional embeddings
+   * Deep models with different combinations of token embeddings, character embeddings, pre-trained embeddings, positional embeddings
 * Building our first multimodal model (taking multiple types of data inputs)
    * Replicating the model architecture from https://arxiv.org/abs/1612.05251
 * Find the most wrong predictions
 * Making predictions on PubMed abstracts from the wild